davidongora/50-DAYS-0F-PYTHON/README.md

 str1 = "the love is real"
 Write a function called read_backwards that takes a string as an argument and reverses it.
 For example, the string above should return: "real is love the"

+Day 26
+Write a function called sort_words that takes a string of words as an argument, removes the whitespaces, and returns a list of letters sorted in alphabetical order.
+Letters will be separated by commas.
+All letters should appear once in the list.
+This means that you sort and remove duplicates.
+For example ‘love life’ should return as ['e,f,i,l,o,v'].